anand-kalsait/Data_Engineering_Projects/OpenWeatherMap/README.md

 <pre class="tab">airflow standalone</pre>
 <h4>- To run the server from scratch, better to run this way as the server is already create before</h4>
 <pre class="tab">airflow db inti</pre>
-- Use diffterent tabs for scheduler and webserver if you are using VS Code with WSL Remote Access
+- Use diffterent tabs for scheduler and webserver if you are using VS Code with WSL Remote Access:
 <pre class="tab">airflow scheduler</pre>
 <pre class="tab">airflow webserver -p 8080</pre>

-<br>lsof -i tcp:8080
+- To stop the server:
+<pre class="tab">Crtl+C</pre>
+- To force stop the server use kill command with the port number given by 'lsof' command below:
+<pre class="tab">lsof -i tcp:8080</pre>
-<br>kill <port_number>
+<pre class="tab">kill <port_number> </pre>
 --------------------------------------------------------------------------